Total Number of Bike Corrals in Portland? 158! (last updated April 2019)

 City of Portland's Existing On-Street Bicycle Corral Locations

 Are you are a business or property owner with enough bike parking demand to warrant an on-street bicycle corral?
 Bike corrals provide bike parking for 12 to 24 bicycles.

 - Do you regularly see more than 10 customer bicycles locked outside?

-If yes, then download an On-Street Bike Parking Application Form.
+If yes, then fill out a Bike Corral Application Form

-If no, perhaps additional bicycle racks installed on the sidewalk is a better solution.
-You can call 503.823.CYCL or email BikeParking@PortlandOregon.gov to request a bicycle rack to be installed by the City.
+If no, perhaps installing additional bicycle racks on the sidewalk is a better solution.
+Fill out a Bike Rack Request Form

 -What is a Bicycle Corral?